MerginMaps/docs/src/manage/project-advanced.md

 :::

 ### Add users to a workspace
-If you want to share all projects in your workspace with a group of users, you can invite them to become a **member** of a workspace.
+If you want to share all projects in your workspace with a group of users, you can invite them to become members or guests of a workspace.

 You have to be the **admin** or **owner** of the workspace to manage access to the workspace.
 See [Member Roles and Permissions](./permissions/#workspace-member-roles) for more details.